mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

   repository: "file://../dependency_chart/nginx"
 ```

-If the dependency chart is retrieved locally, it is not required to have the repository added to helm by "helm add repo".
-Version matching is also supported for this case.
+If the dependency chart is retrieved locally or using OCI-based registries, it is not required to have the repository added to helm by using `helm add repo`.

 In our case, we are using an external dependency.
-We don't need to add it into our git repository.
+We don't need to add the `*.tgz` files to our git repository.
 Let's add an .gitignore for it:
 ```bash
 curl -o .gitignore https://raw.githubusercontent.com/bitnami/charts/refs/heads/main/.gitignore
 ```

-{{< collapse openByDefault=false summary=".gitignore" >}}
+{{< collapse openByDefault=true summary=".gitignore" >}}
 ```git
 *.tgz
 /.idea/*